FHA Home Loan Topics Covered

 - Home Equity Conversion – (reverse mortgage) allows homeowners 62 years of age and older to exchange their home equity for cash while still retaining title to the home.
 Funds can either be withdrawn as a fixed monthly amount or as a line of credit.

-- 203(k) Program – includes extra funds to pay for repairs and renovations to the California house.
+- 203(k) Program – includes extra funds to pay for repairs and renovations to the Sherman Oaks house.
 For this type of loan, the property may undergo two separate appraisals: an “as is” appraisal that evaluates its current state, and an “after improved” appraisal estimating the value after the work/renovations are finished.

 - Energy Efficient Program – includes extra funds to pay for energy-efficient home improvements (could potentially lower the cost of your utility bills).